danekjiri/calendar-app/docs/user_guide.md

-# User guide for client-server CLI Calendar
+# User guide for client-server Calendar

 ## Introduction

-The calendar application is a console-based tool designed to manage calendar events through a client-server architecture.
+The calendar application is both console-based and GUI based tool designed to manage calendar events through a client-server architecture.
 The client-server communication is build on top of socket and commands & responses are sent & received through java serialization API.
-If the client is not interacting with the server for longer than 180 seconds, the session will be closed and client as to reconnect.
 All the calendars with theirs events are stored on server-side and linked to specific account (User account is linked to exactly one calendar).
 User can add, delete, modify and show events that has been sent to server using some logged account.
 There are two type of privileges:

 1. unlogged eg: `help` or `create_account`, ...
 2. logged eg: `add_event` or `show_events`, ...